AWestover/firstSeizureDA/README.md

 # TODO
 	* need to add link to this site from the other site
-  * QOL needs to impact utilities (input a vector)

 	* constraints for the input boxes
 	* THE Utility needs to be inputed as a vector

+  * base case should update the numbers, but not be looked at upon execution